veryraregaming/WebSocket-Stress-Tester/README.md

 - 📈 Measures response times for all connections
 - 🖥️ Provides system information for troubleshooting
 - ⚙️ YAML configuration for easy customization
+- 🔋 Supports cumulative mode to test new connections under existing load

 ## Installation